oohlaf/python-whirlpool/README.md

 from #python on irc.freenode.net.

-Later on the wrapper was rewritten by Olaf Conradi to use the hashlib interface and made compatible with Python 3.
+Later on the wrapper was rewritten by Olaf Conradi to use the hashlib interface and he made the library compatible with Python 3.

 ## Installation